aymericbeaumet/run/docs/readme.md

 [printf] World!
 ```

-You could also use a `run.toml` file, notice how the result is the same:
+You could also use a `run.toml` file to achieve the same result:

 ```bash
 $ cat run.toml